Morgan Stanley's Facebook analyst: sober man in world of hype

 Rubin saw this as a challenge.
 “I paid more attention to what he had to say,” he said.
 “He was very thoughtful about all of his research.”

 Devitt was born in Massachusetts and is an avid Red Sox fan, according to friends.
-But he mostly grew up in Jacksonville, Florida, where he played baseball in high school and then in college for the then-Division II University of North Florida’s Ospreys, where he played first base.
+But he mostly grew up in Jacksonville, Florida, where he played baseball in high school and then in college at then-Division II University of North Florida.
+He shares the school record for most runs - five - scored in a game, according to UNF’s records.

-“He always had his nose to grindstone,” said Dusty Rhodes, who coached Devitt and is now the hitting coach for Major League Baseball’s Milwaukee Brewers.

-Devitt was always on time for practice, which often involved being at the gym by 5:00 a.m. for 90 minutes of lifting weights or running sprints.
-“If they couldn’t run a mile in under six minutes, they had to do it again until they could,” Rhodes said.
-“I ran them hard.”
-But Devitt never flinched.

 After earning an M.B.A. at University of Georgia’s Terry College of Business, Devitt worked as a financial analyst at Dell, according to his LinkedIn profile - which appears to have changed at least once since the Facebook IPO to add to his specialties “resistance of the institutional imperative.”